The European Digital Markets Act (DMA): the basics

 Is your website privacy-compliant?
 Find out in minutes with our data privacy audit.

 Conclusion and next steps for DMA compliance

 The data privacy landscape will continue to evolve.
 If the passing and enforcement of privacy laws in recent years is any indication, data privacy interest, regulation and expectations are also likely to continue to increase around the world.
 Tech giants receive a lot of scrutiny due to the size of their audiences and customers and the enormous amounts of data they generate, obtain and use.

 But many smaller companies are part of this tech and data ecosystem, and so also have responsibilities under data privacy laws, particularly if they want to retain their access to these platforms and services and their data to grow their user base and revenue.

 Consent management solutions are an important part of companies’ ability to meet data privacy requirements today and in the future, and to be able to adapt quickly to new laws and responsibilities.
 It’s also a great way to show users that you respect their privacy and treat their data with care and security, providing them freedom of choice to build trust and long-term custom relationships.

-Download the checklist today and get ready for the Digital Markets Act
+Download the DMA compliance checklist today and get ready for the Digital Markets Act.